 CSCR’s eelgrass team, consisting of middle school and high school students, and an occasional college intern, has been researching eelgrass, Zostera marina, in Cohasset Outer Harbor since 2013.
-We interact with professional eelgrass researchers from DEP, EPA, DMF, Mass Bays Estuary Program, and various universities and are known for our immersive snorkeling, underwater photography, and our use of python and machine learning to create geolocated photo documentation of eelgrass and the ocean floor, and our general curiosity and enthusiasm.
+We interact with professional eelgrass researchers from DEP, EPA, DMF, Mass Bays Estuary Program, and various universities and are known for our immersive snorkeling, underwater photography, the tanks that we set up in 2022-23, and our 2020 use of python and machine learning to create geolocated photo-documentation of eelgrass and the ocean floor, and our general curiosity and enthusiasm.

-Going forward we will examine sites of interest from previous years for changes over time, and look for relationship with seaweeds, epibionts, and microplastics.
-Mass DEP has arial surveyed our area in 2022, so we will ground-truth their work with snorkeling and gopros.
+We will also examine sites of interest from previous years for changes over time, and look for relationships with seaweeds, epibionts, and other animals, and assess our proposed restoration site in the “AFKEM” (area formerly known as eelgrass meadows).

 Contact sbryant@ccscr.org if interested in participating either as a student researcher, guest lecturer or advisor.